 The following table presents the total direct compensation(1) of the named executive officers for 2012, 2011 and 2010.
-It includes amounts for salaries, bonuses and incentive compensation and not all of the items required by the rules of the Securities and Exchange Commission
+It includes amounts for salaries, bonuses and incentive compensation and not all of the items required by the rules of the Securities and Exchange Commission to be reported in the Summary Compensation Table.
+It presents performance-based incentive compensation awards in the year to which the performance relates or, in the case of multi-year awards, to the year in which the performance period ends.

-TOTAL DIRECT COMPENSATION(1) EARNED IN PRIOR THREE FISCAL YEARS
+TOTAL DIRECT COMPENSATION $^{(1)}$ EARNED IN PRIOR THREE FISCAL YEARS